-Over my 30-year career, I have worked in almost every niche of the media ecosystem: cub reporter for a small-town California newspaper; Washington correspondent and roving Rocky Mountain special correspondent for Newsweek; freelance writer for more than four dozen local, national and international publications; radio producer; television producer; on-air television “talent”; multimedia producer; and as an author.
+Over my 35-year career, I have worked in almost every niche of the media ecosystem: cub reporter for a small-town California newspaper; Washington correspondent and roving Rocky Mountain special correspondent for Newsweek; cover story author for National Geographic; freelance writer for more than sixty local, national and international publications; radio producer; television producer; on-air television “talent”; multimedia producer; and as a non-fiction book author.
 I have studied journalism, practiced journalism, taught journalism, and continue to believe in the power and necessity of journalism, albeit in new and different forms that are changing all the time.

 As the media landscape has evolved, so has my career.
-I have served as an editor in various capacities, including as one of the editors of the 2014 National Climate Assessment and as an editor of the proceedings of the North Arctic Pacific Conference.
+I served as an editor in various capacities, including as one of the editors of the 2014 National Climate Assessment and as an editor of the proceedings of the North Arctic Pacific Conference.
 I have been motivated even more urgently to communicate these deeply alarming climate science findings to the general public in my ongoing work.
 I taught journalism in Algeria, Benin, Morocco, and Gabon, which emphasized to me the critical relationship between press freedoms and human rights around the world.
-I have even put my fact-finding and society-watching skills to work as a private investigator, investigating the murder of a gay man in Australia at the behest of the deceased’s older brother.
-I have reconciled myself to the fact that I am now also a “content provider” for a variety of online media outlets.
+I have even put my fact-finding and society-watching skills to work as a private investigator, investigating the murder of a gay man in Australia at the behest of the deceased’s older brother, work that led to a conviction and a Parliamentary inquiry into an epidemic of anti-gay violence that plagued the country in the 1980s and early 1990s.

 I am the author of Monkey Dancing: A Father, Two Kids, and a Journey to the Ends of the Earth, published by PublicAffairs in Spring, 2003.
 The book is an account of a five-month, around-the-world trip I took with my two children after becoming a single father and losing my brother to breast cancer.
 Our journey took us to places of great ecological wonder that are threatened by human development, including coral reefs in Australia and Bali, orangutan habitat in Borneo, and the Vietnamese jungle home of the last Javan rhinos in mainland Asia.
 Monkey Dancing won the Colorado Book Award and was translated into Italian and Korean, a combination that still baffles me.